gencat/participa/docs/HOW_TO_UPGRADE.md

     *  app/views/decidim/devise/registrations/new.html.erb: Move omniauth buttons render below sign up form.
     *  app/views/decidim/devise/sessions/new.html.erb: Move omniauth buttons render below sign in form.
     *  app/views/decidim/devise/shared/_omniauth_buttons.html.erb: Move 'or' separator above social register button.

-### Temporal fixes

-#### Temporal fix: remove the "(@sobrenom)" from registration nickname help
-This fix has already been applied to decidim/decidim:v0.19, but we have a backport for gencat.
-When updating to v0.19, remove the keys:
-- decidim/devise/omniauth_registrations/new/nickname_help
-- decidim/devise/registrations/new/nickname_help

-from `config/locales/??_core.yml` files.

-#### Temporal fix: proposals originated in meetings
-Meetings with associated proposals (e.g. with proposals originated in the meeting) crash to be rendered.
-This is because of the presenter used.

-There is a bugfix in current master (06/11/2019) but this bugfix has a mispelling bug itself: https://github.com/decidim/decidim/pull/5383/commits/35b69c9cb80fba850109ca9fce0edb97b5280856

-So, we're overriding the proposalPresenter with the correct fix.
-When participa is upgraded to Decidim v0.20 with the correct fix, this overrides should be removed (and its directories):

-- app/presenters/decidim/proposals/proposal_presenter.rb
-- decidim-core/app/cells/decidim/coauthorships_cell.rb

-#### Temporal fix: format debate's start_time / end_time in debate_form.rb map_model method

-Currently, in the file:
-- app/forms/decidim/debates/admin/debate_form.rb
-we have overrided `def map_model(model)` method to format start_time and end_time fields

-The reason for this, is that a wrong format arrived to from_params method on Rectify form This happened only when after having created a debate with start_time / end_time, we wanted to edit it and change only one date field, this is only start_time or end_time.
-In that moment, de form date's validation fields threw an error because the other date field was in wrong format, so form_builder wasn't able to assign to form.

-In next versions, this issue will be patched in `decidim/decidim`, so this override could be removed:
-- app/forms/decidim/debates/admin/debate_form.rb

 ### Existing modules
 These are custom modules and this is what you have to keep in mind when updating the version of Decidim.